 Students are asked to help keep the student center area clean.
-Please cover food being heated in the microwaves, place dirty dishes in the dishwasher and deposit trash in designated places.
+Please cover food being heated in the microwaves, place dirty dishes in the dishwasher, recycle soda cans, and deposit trash in designated places.
 Please do not leave food in the refrigerator over the week.